averiemasia/Averie_BlueStampPortfolio/index.md

   print (move)
 }
 ```
-This code will recognize the image taken on google colab as either rock, paper, or scissors and label it its respective hand movement.
+Above, this code will recognize the image taken on Google Colab as either rock, paper, or scissors and label it its respective hand movement.

 ```
 {